 - Kuching Wetlands National Park, Sarawak

 The Kinabatangan River is the best place to see proboscis monkeys in Sabah.
 Around 1,500 individuals are estimated to reside in the Kinabatangan area.
 Accessed from Sandakan, the Kinabatangan is one of the top wildlife watching destinations in Southeast Asia.
-It also one of the best places in Borneo to see orangutans.
+It also one of the best places in Borneo to see orangutans and pygmy elephants.
 Most Kinabatangan River tours include a dusk boat cruise to the Menanggul River.

 Numerous groups of monkeys gather on the Menanggul River in the evenings.
 Harems with huge dominant males and bachelor groups assemble in the treetops.
 Noisy displays, posturing and squabbles occur as the various groups settle down for the night.
 The first minute of the video below shows some of the typical behaviour you can see at these riverside gatherings.
 It is a fantastic spectacle with hundreds of proboscis monkeys gathering along the length of the river.